The Shining Path, 5.7 600m

 FA- G.Cornell and T.Devonshire, July 2002

 Joy’s new neighbor!
 The Shining Path is about 100m longer and takes the slim corner in the middle of the big slab.
 The route is slightly more runout especially on the crux and the rock is much looser than Joy, again, much looser in spots, however it has been repeated a number of times since showing up on the scene.
 Take gear to 2″, pins, Tri-Cams, medium nuts and mandatory 60m ropes minimum.
 This route is more about the expansive vista of slab and the corner your on than what is worth of the climbing, however the 3 or 4 steep pitches after the 5.3 ramble is an incredible position.
+It seems every country and many climbing venues have a route named The Shining Path or Sendero Luminoso, this is one of many as is the route on the Ship’s Prow near Canmore with the same name(see Rock East for more info).

 Park at Upper Kananaskis Lakes North Interlakes lot and hike for a half hour along the old fireroad(keep right) to the end of the lake then slog up the scree slope to the base of the slab above the boulder field.